chrisjbillington/yawl/README.md

 * Allow hiding favourites launcher or moving to GNOME top panel

 ## Unplanned features

 This extension is intended to be used with the GNOME top panel, not as a replacement for it.
 Therefore there are no plans to include a clock or other status indicators as are present in the GNOME top panel.

+Generally I intend to keep animations to a minimum.

 ## Project status